beforan/steamy-windows/README.md

 Right now not much. you could use it for some Text-in-a-box UI, without having to handle sizing / wrapping / centering etc. yourself

+It does have some basic customisability:
+- Fonts
+- Text Colour
+- Background styles
+  - Transparent
+  - Solid Fill
+  - Four Corner gradients (Per-Vertex colours, interpolated across the window)

 Note that currently there is no input handling (no dismissing a focused window, for example) so you need to do that yourself.

 As it grows, it should be usable for: